 - Web-based time clocks

-All three of these time clock systems have their benefits and disadvantages, so reviewing your options before making any decisions is crucial.
-No matter what method you decide to use for time and attendance tracking, coming up with an efficient way of tracking an employee on the clock is essential for any business owner.
+All three of these tracking systems have their benefits and disadvantages, so reviewing your options before making any decisions is crucial.
+No matter what method you decide to use for time and attendance tracking, coming up with an efficient way of tracking an employee on the clock is essential for small and large businesses alike.

 Punch clocks have been used for several decades, but many companies are moving to a more secure and efficient time clock system.

-Punch clocks are one of the oldest forms of time and attendance tracking still in use today.
+Punch clocks are one of the oldest forms of tracking employee hours still in use today.
 It is frequently what you’ll see in movies and TV shows whenever people are punching in or out for their shifts.
 Manual time clock systems are called punch clocks because employees punch a stamp on their employee time card to track their shifts.
 These are physical time cards with stamps.

-A manager, or even you as the business owner, will have to enter time card data manually.
-This would include their punch in and out time along with punches for lunch breaks and any other breaks they receive.
+A manager, or even you as the business owner, will have to enter time card data for payroll processing manually.
+This would include their punch in and out time along with punches for lunch breaks and any time off they receive.

 Your best option is to keep electronic time cards, so there is an audit trail.
 Not only do electronic records take up a lot less space, but you also don’t have to worry about damage from fires, flooding, or any other natural disaster that could wipe out your time card records.